Bhojshala was Saraswati temple but both sides should abide by HC decision: Archaeologist KK Muhammed | Entertainment

 - India

-Noted archaeologist K K Muhammed on Sunday claimed the contentious Bhojshala/Kamal Maula Mosque complex in Madhya Pradesh's Dhar district was a Saraswati temple and later converted into an Islamic place of worship.
+Noted archaeologist K K Muhammed has claimed the contentious Bhojshala/Kamal Maula Mosque complex in Madhya Pradesh's Dhar district was a Saraswati temple and later converted into an Islamic place of worship.

 On March 11, the HC had directed the ASI to carry out within six weeks a 'scientific survey' of the Bhojshala complex, a medieval-era monument.
 Sunday was the third day of the survey.